 Recipients are responsible for remedying any award noncompliance that is identified during site visits, EOBGRs, and/or ANCRs.
 In addition, recipients are responsible for remedying noncompliance stemming from audit recommendations identified in audits of COPS Office awards conducted by the OIG and the Office of the Chief Financial Officer (OCFO).
 Remedies for noncompliance may include but are not limited to repayment of award funds for unallowable or unsupported costs, providing adequate documentation to demonstrate compliance, suspending active award funding, voluntary withdrawal from or involuntary termination of remaining award funds, or a restriction from receiving future COPS Office awards for a period of time.
-Under certain conditions, additional actions may include referral and placement on the U.S. Department of Justice's High Risk List, which will include mandatory completion of the Office of Justice Programs Financial Management Training and being subject to increased monitoring of current and future awards while on the list.
+Under certain conditions, additional actions may include referral and placement on the U.S. Department of Justice's High Risk List, which will include mandatory completion of the U.S. Department of Justice's Financial Management Training and being subject to increased monitoring of current and future awards while on the list.
 In the event of criminal misuse of award funds, recipients may also be subject to fines and imprisonment.
-To avoid findings of noncompliance, recipients are strongly encouraged to become familiar with the COPS Office Grant Monitoring Division's Grant Monitoring Standards and Guidelines and Award Owner's Manual for the year in which the award was made.
+To avoid findings of noncompliance, recipients are strongly encouraged to become familiar with the Grant Monitoring Standards and Guidelines for All COPS Office Grants and Cooperative Agreements and with the Award Owner's Manual for the year in which the award was made.
 Recipients should also contact their COPS Office Grant Program Specialist at any time during the life of a COPS Office award with questions concerning award conditions, terms, or requirements to seek guidance to avoid noncompliance.
-It is necessary for recipients to maintain all relevant documentation (administrative, financial, and programmatic) used to develop the application and implement the award that may be necessary or required to demonstrate award compliance for a period of three-years from the date of submission of the final expenditure report.
-For more information, please contact the COPS Office Response Center at 800-421-6770 or at AskCopsRC@usdoj.gov.
+It is necessary for recipients to maintain all relevant documentation (administrative, financial, and programmatic) used to develop the application and implement the award that may be necessary or required to demonstrate award compliance.
+For more information, please contact the COPS Office Customer Care at 800-421-6770 or at AskCopsRC@usdoj.gov.